janspoerer/janspoerer.github.io/_posts/2022-10-16-nlpjourney-9-of-75.markdown

 ## Was It a Good Week?

-No. My progress reading books about academic writing was good.
-But my reading and coding progress was poor.

-I missed all goals that I originally intended to achieve.
+Yes.
+Everything starts falling into place and I have a clearer view on the literature and what I want to write about.

 ## Short-Term Tasks for The Coming Week